Lewandowski scores again as Bayern Munich routs Bochum 7-0

-BERLIN (AP) — Robert Lewandowski scored yet again in Bayern Munich’s 7-0 rout of promoted Bochum in the Bundesliga on Saturday.
+Robert Lewandowski scored yet again in Bayern’s 7-0 rout of promoted Bochum.

 Lewandowski stretched his scoring run to 19 consecutive games across all competitions for Bayern.
 The Poland star’s second half goal also ensured he became the first Bundesliga player to score in 13 consecutive home games.